mrstefangrimm/Parc/Documents/ProgrammingGuide.md

 ## Program

 A program is a sequence of program steps.
-A program starts and ends with curly braces (`{` and `}`).
+A program starts and ends with curly braces (`{` ... `}`).
+The opening brace is followed by the mode and the function key the program is for.
+The program steps are delimited by semicolons.

-A program defines ... the current program for this is overwritten.
+Example of a program that writes Hello World on two lines when button A is pressed: `{ 0 A: UT Hello; UK <Enter>; UT World; }`

 ## Commands